Will Smith Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers and Will Smith (.457 slugging percentage over his past 10 games, including one homer), battle starter Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 7:10 PM ET.
+Will Smith, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Brandon Williamson on the mound, June 7 at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the Reds.

 Will Smith Game Info & Props vs. the Reds